Technology / Networking

 When this exchange is complete, the router stores the new IP to MAC address relation in its ARP cache for use at a later time.

-That's how your Local Area Network (LAN) uses IP and MAC addresses, and it's important to understand these simple mechanics.
+That's how your Local Area Network (LAN) uses IP and MAC addresses, and it's essential to understand these simple mechanics — even if you're setting up a home network.
+It is worth noting that setting up networks for a business or large organization can get a lot more complicated.

-Here's CBT Nuggets trainer Jeremy Cioara telling the whole story:
+Here's CBT Nuggets trainer Jeremy Cioara explaining how this works in more detail:

 By submitting this form you agree to receive marketing emails from CBT Nuggets and that you have read, understood and are able to consent to our privacy policy.